 Electricity generating works Definition Electricity generating works means a building or place used for the purpose of making or generating electricity.
 Existing situation Gloucester, Great Lakes and Grater Taree LEPs - Electricity generating works have generally been zoned the same as the surrounding zone except for a 'substation' in Gloucester which is zoned SP1 Special Activities.
-Additional notes SEPP Infrastructure applies equally to private or public electricity generating works.
+Additional notes The SEPP applies equally to private or public electricity generating works.
 PN 10 - 001 states: For infrastructure or services prescribed in all zones and those currently zoned 'special use' (e.g. roads, railway lines, substations, pipelines etc.), the appropriate adjacent land zone should generally be used.
-Category Category to be used is 'Electricity generating works' LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character 1.
-Large electricity generating works within urban areas will be zoned SP2 Infrastructure RECOMMENDATION RECOMMENDATION zoned SP2 Infrastructure 2.
-Small electricity generating works will be zoned the same as the RECOMMENDATION zoned SP2 Infrastructure 2.
-Small electricity generating works will be zoned the same as the surrounding zone.
-The recommendation for electricity generating works is not wholly consistent with PN 10-001 which states that the surrounding zone should
+Category Category to be used is 'Electricity generating works' LEP Consolidation Principle/s Principle 1 - Acknowledge diversity and local character RECOMMENDATION Large electricity generating works within urban areas will be zoned SP2 Infrastructure Small electricity generating works will be zoned the same as the surrounding zone.
+Justification The recommendation for electricity generating works is not wholly consistent with PN 10-001 which states that the surrounding zone should generally be used for this type of infrastructure.
+However, for larger electricity generating works, within urban settlement boundaries the SP2 Infrastructure Zone is considered appropriate as it will ensure land use certainty for existing and future surrounding landowners.
+It will also ensure the infrastructure is protected from future development which may result in land use conflict.
+Generally electricity generating works outside of urban settlement boundaries will remain in their existing land use zone.
+This approach has been taken due to the difficulty in locating this type of infrastructure.
+For example; many electricity generating works, particularly smaller ones, are located within larger land parcels in state forests and national parks.
+This makes it difficult to precisely record their location and show them accurately on land use zoning maps.